EnricoPicci/scopone-ng-react/README.md

 ### Install and launch the Gorilla WebSocket server

 It is possible to install the Server following the Go standards (see https://stackoverflow.com/questions/30612611/what-does-go-build-build-go-build-vs-go-install for more details on installing Go apps).

 The `main` packages are organized as subfolders of `server/src/cmd`.

 To install the server app of choice (i.e. the one with Mongo db or the one without), open either `server/src/cmd/scopone-in-memory-only/scopone-in-memory-only.go` or `server/src/cmd/scopone-mongo/scopone-mongo.go`, run the go command `install package` from within VSCode (view->command pallette...->`GO: install current package`)

 It is possible to install the package of choice launching the `go install` command from withing the folder of the main package (i.e. one of the packages under `src/cmd` folder).

-Once installed, the server can be launched with the command `MONGO_CONNECTION="mongoConnectionUrl" ~/go/bin/scopone-mongo` (wherthee `mongoConnectionUrl` points to the Mongo server - for instance, in case of Mongo Atlas, `mongodb+srv://user:password@my-cluster.mongodb.net/scopone?retryWrites=true&w=majority`).
+Once installed, the server can be launched with the command `MONGO_CONNECTION="mongoConnectionUrl" ~/go/bin/scopone-mongo` (where the `mongoConnectionUrl` points to the Mongo server - for instance, in case of Mongo Atlas, `mongodb+srv://user:password@my-cluster.mongodb.net/scopone?retryWrites=true&w=majority`).

-If the version without Mongo db, the command to launch the server is `~/go/bin/scopone-in-memory-only`.
+If we choose the version without Mongo db, the command to launch the server is `~/go/bin/scopone-in-memory-only`.

 ### BUILD and launch the Gorilla WebSocket server